jzuhone/cluster_merger_catalog/source/description.rst

 Projections are taken along several lines of sight.
 Currently, these include the three major axes of the simulation domain: x, y, and z.
 In the future, projections along off-axis directions will be added.
-For distance/redshift dependent quantities, the angular scale is determined by the redshift and the given cosmology, which is in the notes for the simulation.
+Distance/redshift dependent quantitie are determined by the redshift and the given cosmology, which is given in the notes for the simulation.
+If the simulation is not cosmological (such as the binary merger simulations), a standard cosmology and constant redshift is assumed.
 Projected quantities typically include X-ray emissivity, total matter density, projected temperature, etc.

 Fields related to the (S-Z) effect are also computed, using the `SZpack library <http://www.cita.utoronto.ca/~jchluba/Science_Jens/SZpack/SZpack.html>`_ to compute the S-Z signal, including thermal and kinetic contributions as well as relativistic